kulcsarrudolf/pasztor.at/content/blog/2019-05-03-we-are-at-war.md

 ---
+slug: we-are-at-war
+authors:
+- janos
 categories: blog
 date: "2019-05-03T00:00:00Z"
 publishDate: "2019-05-03T00:00:00Z"
 summary: There's an invisible war being waged in the IT industry.
 A war to find out which way is the best to produce code.
-fbimage: posts/we-are-at-war.png
+images:
-googleimage: posts/we-are-at-war.png
+- posts/we-are-at-war.png
 preview: posts/we-are-at-war.jpg
-sharing:
-  discord: '@everyone There''s an invisible war being waged in the IT industry.
-A
-    war to find out which way is the best to produce code.'
-  facebook: There's an invisible war being waged in the IT industry.
-A war to find
-    out which way is the best to produce code.
-  linkedin: There's an invisible war being waged in the IT industry.
-A war to find
-    out which way is the best to produce code.
-  patreon: There's an invisible war being waged in the IT industry.
-A war to find
-    out which way is the best to produce code.
-  twitter: There's an invisible war being waged in the IT industry.
-A war to find
-    out which way is the best to produce code.
 tags:
-- Development
+- Software Development
-- Clean Code
 title: We are at war
-twitter_card: summary_large_image
-twitterimage: posts/we-are-at-war.png
 ---

 There's a war going on in our industry.
 A war to find the best way to produce code.
 We are fighting if we should use a